Nonequilibrium chemical short-range order in metallic alloys: Results

 \subsection{Materials-processing induced SRO}

-Large-scale molecular dynamics simulations of solidification and thermomechanical processing of the chemically-complex CrCoNi alloy were carried out using a high-fidelity machine learning interatomic potential\autocite{cao_capturing_2024} specifically designed to capture chemical SRO.
-The simulations of thermomechanical processing, illustrated in fig.~\rref{figure_1}{a}, were performed by first annealing the alloy at a high temperature, establishing an initial equilibrium SRO state.
+Large-scale molecular dynamics simulations of solidification and thermomechanical processing of the chemically-complex CrCoNi alloy were carried out using a high-fidelity machine learning interatomic potential\autocite{cao_capturing_2024}.
+This potential was specifically designed to capture chemical SRO with accuracy comparable to electronic-structure calculations, including SRO effects on the solid phase, liquid phase, and microstructural elements such as dislocations.
+A collection of predictions made with this potential has been demonstrated to be in good agreement with experimental results.

+The simulations of thermomechanical processing, illustrated in fig.~\rref{figure_1}{a}, were performed by first annealing the alloy at a high temperature, which established an initial equilibrium SRO state.
 The alloy was then subjected to work hardening through uniaxial tensile deformation at room temperature (300\,K), where a constant strain rate of $10^9 \, \t{s}^{-1}$ was applied along the $[100]$ crystallographic direction.
-The stress measured during the tensile deformation after annealing at 1000\,K is shown as a function of the total strain in fig.~\rref{figure_1}{b}, where it can be seen that the elastic deformation regime is followed by a plastic deformation regime in which strengthening occurs until a plateau is achieved.
+The stress measured during the tensile deformation after annealing at 1000\,K is shown as a function of the total strain in fig.~\rref{figure_1}{b}, where it can be seen that the elastic deformation regime is followed by a plastic deformation regime in which strengthening occurs until a plateau is achieved\autocite{zepeda-ruiz_probing_2017,zepeda-ruiz_atomistic_2021}.